LAMPEngineer/solid-php/README.md

 # Liskov Substitution Principle (LSP)
 Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

+Derived classes must be substitutable for their base classes.

+`The Big Picture:`

+- Return types can be made narrower: Sub-classes can return sub-types or a smaller Union Types in the return type.

+- Parameters can be widened: Sub-classes must accept and handle all parameter types the parent method handles.
+But it can be widened to accept more types or parent types.

+- Property types cannot be changed.

 # Interface Segregation Principle (ISP)
 Many client-specific interfaces are better than one general-purpose interface.